Whitecat18/Javahexor/README.md

 I use python program to automate the process and scratch the website embedded the js script .

-<a href="https://github.com/Whitecat18/javahexor/tree/main/GUI" > Click Here </a> to redirect GUI Page
+<a href="https://github.com/Whitecat18/javahexor/tree/main/GUI" > Click Here </a> to Know more

-NOTE : THE INDEX AND JAVASCRIPT SHOULD BE IN THE SAME FILE PATH CALLED SCRIPT .
-HOST THE WEBSITE FROM THE SCRIPT BROWSER OR COPY PASTE THE BOTH locate.js and index.html file
+**NOTE : THE INDEX AND JAVASCRIPT SHOULD BE IN THE SAME FILE PATH CALLED SCRIPT .
+HOST THE WEBSITE FROM THE SCRIPT BROWSER OR COPY PASTE THE BOTH locate.js and index.html FILE**

 ## Technologies Used
 The following technologies were used in this project: